 The Study Group considered that such a framework would inform future ICANN policies and procedures as to how names of country and territory could be used as TLDs:

 That is, which policy or procedure is applied to a country or territory name as TLD, determines the applicable governance framework, the structure of relationships between the relevant stakeholders (including end-users) and their respective roles and responsibilities.
-This is not just relevant for the selection or delegation stage, but also for subsequent stages, once a country or territory name Top Level Domain is operational.”
+This is not just relevant for the selection or delegation stage, but also for subsequent stages, once a country or territory name Top Level Domain is operational.

+Background on this CWG-UCTN

+This CWG was formed in March, 2014.
+Members of the CWG are identified on the CWG’s web page, which is linked to the ccNSO’s web page.

-while noting particular examples from the implementation of the Applicant Guidebook (AGB) in the 2012 new gTLD expansion round.As of the ICANN52 Singapore meeting, the CWG has conducted a review of current policies guidelines and procedures and confirmed the review undertaken by the Study Group while noting particular examples from the implementation of the Applicant Guidebook (AGB) in the 2012 new gTLD expansion round.
+Throughout the remainder of 2014, the CWG focused on the first mandate under its Charter, being “further review [of] the current status of representations of country and territory names, as they exist under current ICANN policies, guidelines and procedures.”
+The CWG confirmed the findings of the ccNSO Study Group as set out in its Final Report while noting particular examples from the implementation of the Applicant Guidebook (AGB) in the 2012 new gTLD expansion round.

-This options paper drafted to provide the CWG with a starting point in undertaking its remaining chartered responsibilities, namely consideration of the feasibility of developing a consistent and uniform framework respecting the use of country and territory names as TLDs and provision of advice in relation to the content of such a framework.
-CWG Next Steps:
+At the face-to-face meeting of the CWG at ICANN52 in Singapore, the CWG met and agreed to use and continue to develop a strawman options paper drafted by the CWG co-chairs and GNSO and ccNSO supporting ICANN staff.
+The strawman options paper was drafted to provide the CWG with a starting point in undertaking its remaining chartered responsibilities, namely consideration of the feasibility of developing a consistent and uniform framework respecting the use of country and territory names as TLDs and provision of advice in relation to the content of such a framework.

+The strawman options paper tabled at ICANN52 set out starting points to address each of these points.
+CWG members agreed at ICANN52 to adopt the approach proposed in the strawman options paper.
+This working document is therefore based upon the strawman options paper, to which the CWG’s ongoing work has been, and will continue to be, added as the CWG’s work progresses.

+Lastly, in recognition of the frequent use of acronyms in the ICANN environment, the complexity of this topic and the value of consistent use of terminology in this paper, given its intended outcome of informing a consistent policy framework, a “Definitions” section is included.
+Relevant terms will be defined within the text in their first usage and included in the “Definitions” section.
+Some defined terms may, for improved readability, be shortened or identified subsequently by an acronym; where this practice is used, the shortened form or acronym will appear in parentheses immediately following its first use as well as in the “Definitions” section.